Paid Time Off

 Benefits-eligible staff receive paid holidays.
 Once a new staff member completes their probationary period, they also receive two floating holidays to accommodate those wishing to observe other important dates.

 Time away from work should be approved in advance by the appropriate supervisor.
-Hourly staff required to work during holidays will be paid at the holiday rate (1.5x) and offered a choice of additional regular pay or receiving a replacement day off to be used during the remaining fiscal year.
-Salaried exempt staff required to work during a holiday will receive a replacement day off.
+Hourly staff required to work during holidays will be paid at the holiday rate (1.5x) and receive additional regular pay.
+Salaried exempt staff required to work during a holiday should coordinate with their supervisor on a replacement day off.

 - For administrative staff, vacation is earned at the rate of two days per month and can be accrued up to a maximum of 36 days (for full-time, fiscal-year appointments)